akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

     The code inside this cookbook entry is visible in src directory, you can clone pim-dev then do a symlink and install

 .. note::
-    The code inside this chapter requires you to install the `akeneo/custom-entity-bundle`_ package.
+    The code inside this cookbook entry requires you to install the `akeneo/custom-entity-bundle`_ package.

 Creating the Entity
 -------------------